mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/part_1.md

 ### HTTPs server
-Generate a TLS certificate: To use HTTPS, we first need to generate a TLS (Transport Layer Security) certificate.
+- ***Generate a TLS certificate***: To use HTTPS, we first need to generate a TLS (Transport Layer Security) certificate.
 To generate a self-signed certificate and private key associated with, we use the following command with Openssl.
 ```bash
 $ openssl req -new -x509 -key private.key -out certificate.crt -days 3650
 ```